cloudfoundry/docs-deploying-cf/vsphere/bosh-example-manifest.md

   networks:
   - name: default
     static_ips:
-    - 192.168.50.147  # Replace with an IP address in the range you set for `network: static`
+    - 192.168.50.147  # Replace with an IP address in the range you set for "network: static"

 properties:
   env:

   blobstore:
-    address: 192.168.50.146  # Replace with the IP address you set for the `static_ips` of the `blobstore` job
+    address: 192.168.50.146  # Replace with the IP address you set for the "static_ips" of the "blobstore" job
     port: 25251
     backend_port: 25552
     agent: